kingsdigitallab/bcc-11ty/frontend/accessibility/index.md

 ---
 title: "Accessibility Statement for Brightening the Covenant Chain"
+eleventyNavigation:
+  key: Accessibility
+  order: 5
 ---

 This statement applies to the Brightening the Covenant Chain site (https://bcc-dev.kdl.kcl.ac.uk/).